-Alright.
-Today I want to talk about a study that I saw regarding forward collision warning systems and whether those are really calibrated to help protect motorcycle riders as well as the general public on four-wheel vehicles.
-What I had found and found it real interesting is the ultimate answer to the question, unfortunately, is no; and it’s yet another example of how the motorcycle riding community tends to fall back to the foreground when it comes to a lot of new legislation, a lot of new safety type devices.
+What I had found is the ultimate answer to the question is unfortunately no. This is yet another example of how the motorcycle riding community tends to fall back to the foreground when it comes to a lot of new legislation and a lot of new safety type devices.

-I had talked previously about the Harley tire defect and how that brought up some issues with the law where there’s standard federal requirements that cover four-wheeled motor vehicles but don’t cover motorcycles which are the ones that need it the most when it comes to tires.
+I had talked previously about the Harley tire defect and how that brought up some issues with the law where there are standard federal requirements that cover four-wheeled motor vehicles but don’t cover motorcycles, which are the ones that need it the most when it comes to tires.

-So what this study looked at is first – What is the minimum requirement for this warning system to go off to keep a collision from occurring?
-And that’s about 2.1 seconds.
-So they say this warning should go off at least 2.1 seconds before you’re going to impact the vehicle in front of you to give you a safe distance to stop, and the study found that 40% of the time these advanced warning systems on vehicles were failing to detect a stopped motorcycle in front of the vehicle.
-To me that’s astounding.
+The first thing this study looked at is what is the minimum requirement for this warning system to go off to keep a collision from occurring?
+They say this warning should go off at least 2.1 seconds before you’re going to impact the vehicle in front of you to give you a safe distance to stop.

-So again yet another example of how the safety industry, the legal industry, if we’re re talking legislation and everything else, tend to forget about motorcycle riders; and again I’ve been a proponent of this on our group; massively important to have groups like ABATE on the national scene and local scene, as well as some of the other motorcycle advocacy groups out there to try to tell lawmakers “Hey we’re out here.
+This is again yet another example of how the safety industry, the legal industry, legislation, and everything else, tend to forget about motorcycle riders.
+Again, I’ve been a proponent of this on our group.
+It is massively important to have groups like ABATE on the national scene and local scene, as well as some of the other motorcycle advocacy groups out there to try to tell lawmakers “Hey we’re out here.
 Don’t forget about us.”

-So again, concerning information.
-Maybe someone out there watching this can help do something about it.
-If you have any questions or concerns about this topic, feel free to respond below, comment.
-You can shoot me an email.
-I’d be happy to discuss anything with you.
-Love to hear what you guys have to say about this topic.
-Thanks.
+Again, this is concerning information, and maybe someone out there watching this can help do something about it.
+If you have any questions or concerns about this topic, feel free to respond.
+You can even shoot me an email, as I’d be happy to discuss anything with you.